 Hyundai electric cars

-Hyundai has two electric cars currently in the range:
+Hyundai currently has two electric cars currently in the range:

 The Hyundai IONIQ Electric offers a range of up to 174-miles on electric power alone.
 This 100% electric car is even made from recycled and recyclable materials where possible to reduce your impact on the environment further.
 The 28-kWh battery pack can be recharged to 80% in as little as 30 minutes and a full charge costs as little as £2.

-Hyindai KONA Electric offers a staggering 279-mile range with 39-kWh and 64-kWh battery versions available.
-It charges up to 80% in as little at 75 minutes with the larger battery.
+Hyundai KONA Electric offers a staggering 279-mile range with 39-kWh and 64-kWh battery versions available.
+It charges up to 80% in as little as 75 minutes with the larger battery.
 The KONA is seriously fun to drive and doesn’t compromise on space compared to the regular car.

 The Hyundai IONIQ self-charging hybrid offers the range of a conventional car, but with the added efficiency of an electric car.
-The performance of the IONIQ hybrid is not compromised, with 1.6 litre engine powering the vehicle and a dual-clutch automatic transmission that helps make journeys more stress-free.
+The performance of the IONIQ Hybrid is not compromised, with a 1.6-litre engine powering the vehicle and a dual-clutch automatic transmission that helps make journeys more stress-free.

 The Hyundai KONA Hybrid never needs plugging in.
 Instead, the 1.6 GDi petrol engine charges the battery pack powering the electric motors.
 The petrol engine kicks in more of the time than the plug-in so use more fuel, but the efficiency is still awesome.
 Drive-in EV mode and you’ll use no petrol around town.
 Now that’s smart.

-Hybrid Cars - Hybrid vehicles have a conventional combustion engine which is assisted by an electric motor, allowing it to achieve low emissions.
+Hybrid Cars - Hybrid vehicles have a conventional combustion engine which is assisted by an electric motor, allowing them to achieve low emissions.
 The batteries that power the motor are charged by the engine and via regenerative braking.
-If you're looking for a more economical way of driving, a Plug-in Hybrid can be charged from the mains, offering extended range and allowing the car to run purely from the electric power for zero emissions driving.
+If you're looking for a more economical way of driving, a Plug-in Hybrid can be charged from the mains, offering extended range and allowing the car to run purely from the electric power for zero-emissions driving.

-Electric Cars - Electric cars do not have a conventional engine and are powered solely by battery powered electric motors for zero emission driving.
-These batteries are charged by a combination of mains supply and regerative braking.
+Electric Cars - Electric cars do not have a conventional engine and are powered solely by battery-powered electric motors for zero-emission driving.
+These batteries are charged by a combination of the mains supply and regenerative braking.
 Continuous advancements have meant that the range of electric vehicles has improved over time.